acuna-public/WindowsTweaks/README.md

 Usage:

 Just start `WindowsTweaks.reg` file and apply it.
-In most cases you don't need to restart your PC but but it may be necessary шт some cases.
+In most cases you don't need to restart your PC but but it may be necessary in some cases.